In Brexit Britain, battling home lenders chase risk and pensioners

 The increased competition has cut prices on mortgages, particularly riskier products with a high loan to value ratio (LTV) — the higher the loan to value ratio, the greater the risk of default if house prices fall.

 “In competition terms it’s predatory pricing.
-The use of a scale advantage to disadvantage competitors,” said Ian Smith, chief financial officer of mid-sized lender Clydesdale Bank (CYBG).
+The use of a scale advantage to disadvantage competitors,” said Ian Smith, chief financial officer of mid-sized lender Clydesdale Bank (CYBG) (CYBGC.L).

 Barclays, Lloyds and RBS declined to comment.